nitinkohli/targeted_differential_privacy_replication/README.md

 `python prediction_metrics.py`

 This should run in less than 1 minute.
 The expected outputs can be found in `outputs/prediction_metrics`.
+At the top of this script, example parameters are set.
+For this demo, we only use a subset of the parameters considered in our paper to provide examples of how to code runs, and it's expected output.

 ### Privacy Metrics